cemyeniceli/GettingCleaningDataProject/CodeBook.md

 # Code Book

-This document describes the code `dataProcess.R' which is used to download a raw dataset from UCI (University of California, Irvine) database and manipulate the data for further analysis.
+This document describes the code `run_analysis.R' which is used to download a raw dataset from UCI (University of California, Irvine) database and manipulate the data for further analysis.

 ## Human Activity Recognition Using Smartphones Dataset